i-am-grub/VRxC_ELRS/README.md

 #### Race Control from Transmitter : CHECKBOX

 Toggles the ability for the bound transmitter to start a race.
+Please navigate to [here](https://github.com/i-am-grub/VRxC_ELRS#control-the-race-from-the-race-directors-transmitter) for binding the backpack.

 #### Number of times to repeat messages : INT